 I run early before heat encases the city, although its grip is palpable already.
 I slide beside walls and stick to shadows cast on slivers of street littered with last night’s debris.
 Morning tourists are few but strewn like slowly perambulating hazards.
-Smart locals in shades dodge them deftly whilst speaking nineteen to the dozen … More Madrid anti-clockwise
+Smart locals in shades dodge them whilst speaking nineteen to the dozen on … More Madrid anti-clockwise

 I expect that the idea of International Happiness Day 2018 will summon a sneer of disdain from my sceptical sixteen-year old (writes his cynical mother) … I learn about today’s significance in the village shop, where one fellow customer observes, “I’d quite like to be happy tomorrow as well.”
 Me too.
 The day isn’t going well in … More International Day of Happiness – really?

 Too cold for running in German as sleet stings my face.
 I skate across snow-packed surfaces smoothed by sledges.
 I skip over small mounds where grass strains through.
 I stumble when I sink in surprises of deep white.
 As gusts of wind constantly sear my cheeks.
 All I can do is yank my hat down and pull … More Snow run in English (it’s too cold for German)

 Snow run number 2, featuring my favourite Treeo.
 And a welcome pitstop at Otto’s coffee house.
 Before the snowball fight begins.
 I love them, but when will they go back to school?
 Schneelauf Nummer 1 here.

 I’m training for Berlin so I’m running in German.
 It’s a Schneelauf (snow run).
 I’m walking with my daughter so I’m talking in English.
 It’s a snow walk.
 I’m home warming up with a chocolate brownie bake-up.
 Good in any language.